 Adoption of our products and solutions by existing and new customers.
 A key factor to our future success is and will be our ability to increase orders from and sell new solutions to existing customers, and to acquire new customers.
-To do so, we must offer these customers synthetic DNA-based products with a superior combination of quality, cost, throughput, and scalability, and develop affordable tools for existing and prospective customers that expand the applications of our products and drive higher volume purchases.
+To do so, we must offer these customers synthetic DNA-based products with a superior combination of quality, cost, throughput, turnaround time, and scalability, and develop affordable tools for existing and prospective customers that expand the applications of our products and drive higher volume purchases.
 We must also convince potential customers who currently synthesize their own DNA that our products and solutions are superior and offer greater value to their organizations.

 Expansion into new geographic markets.
 Our revenue is currently generated from customers primarily in the United States.
-As we begin to expand our global sales efforts, we must be successful in marketing our products and solutions in geographies where we have limited experience.
+As we begin to expand our global sales efforts, we must be successful in selling and marketing our products and solutions in geographies where we have limited experience.
+We are in the process of establishing a wholly owned foreign entity in China which will enable us to expand our manufacturing capacity into China and grow our sales organization in China.
+Also, we are expanding our Asia Pacific and European sales and marketing organizations which will include hiring new personnel and recruiting distributors to serve local markets.
 Our revenue may be affected by seasonal trends in some geographies during the calendar year as we expand into new geographic markets.